 The "Maybe" Stuff Need to Go Away

 A good rule of thumb is to get rid of everything you didn't wear for the past year and it's just standing there in your closet.
-Those are usually items that you are not sure if they look good on you or you don't really know how to wear them.
+Those are usually items you are not sure they look good on you or you don't really know how to wear them.
 The best thing is to donate or sell those items and focus on items that you love and you know will make you feel amazing.

 These are some of my tips on developing a dream wardrobe.
 Please share some of yours down in the comments:)!